University Career Center

 Work and Volunteering Abroad

-If you are contemplating participating in clinical and patient-oriented experiences abroad, see the following recommendations.
+If you are contemplating participating in clinical and patient-oriented experiences abroad, see the following resource.
 Remember that engaging in clinical, hands-on activities for which no appropriate training or supervision is provided not only is not ethical nor legal, but it may also jeopardize your candidacy at health profession schools since your ethics and judgment will be questioned:

 Gap Year Options